 Jack was also lucky to get an early exposure to aviation, and now flies the 787 Dreamliner as a First Officer for a major UK-based passenger carrier.
 He is passionate about grass-roots aviation, flying his own Starduster and a Decathlon.
 He is also a glider pilot, having represented the UK at glider aerobatics.

 Jordan lives and breathes gliding.
 Having started at 14 and gone solo at 15, he has now flown multiple types of sailplanes, old and new, all over the world.
 In his fourth year of professional instructing, teaching people of all levels to fly.
 He is the deputy Chief Flying Instructor at the Lasham Gliding Society & spends the winter months at Lake Keepit Soaring Club, Australia.

-Simon didn’t get bitten by the flying bug until he had started learning to fly helicopters for a living.
-But having spent nearly a decade flying Sea King and Merlin helicopters all over the world, he couldn’t stay away from the cockpit.
+Simon wasn't properly bitten by the flying bug until he had started learning to fly helicopters for a living.
+But having spent nearly a decade flying Sea King and Merlin helicopters all over the world, he now can't stay away from the cockpit.
 He currently flies helicopters in the UK as a private pilot and is enthusiastic about helping aspiring aviators develop a professional mindset.

 Lloyd is a world class professional photographer specialising in aviation, and has shot aircraft for manufacturers and publishers all over the world.
 He is more at home operating in the back of an aircraft than at the controls, but we are always happy to have him along for the ride.
 He is passionate about portraying the personal stories in aviation.

 Amy was a toddler when she first decided that she wanted to fly helicopters.
 Being determined in nature, she wasn’t prepared to wait and maintained several jobs in order to save up enough money to achieve her PPL(H) aged just 18.
-She is now working towards her CPL(H) and also represents the Aviation Skills Partnership as an Ambassador.
+She is now working towards her CPL(H) and lives in Australia.